-The department welcomes DPhil candidates who are interested in a wide range of areas of social policy research, such as welfare systems in developed and developing countries, family and family policies, demography and social policy with a special focus on East Asia, educational inequalities and educational policies, social inequalities and social mobility and labour market policies.
+The department welcomes DPhil candidates who are interested in a wide range of areas of social policy research, such as welfare systems in developed and developing countries, family and family policies, educational inequalities and educational policies, economic and social inequalities, social mobility and inequality of opportunity, labour market institutions and policies, retirement age policies, transition from work to retirement and public attitudes on welfare state issues.
 This varied research portfolio is organised within the Oxford Institute of Social Policy.

 The department's approach to graduate study emphasises your ability to work independently to explore a new line of research under an academic supervisor.
 Each member of academic staff has expertise in a particular area of social policy and you will only be accepted for a DPhil if there is an appropriate supervisor available.

 As a doctoral student, you will be offered a unique graduate programme tailored to your individual needs.
 In addition to individual supervision, the department offers a large and diverse range of seminars, workshops and advanced training opportunities in order to further enhance graduate research experience.

 Many graduates of the DPhil programme go on to pursue academic careers in world-leading research universities, while others hold influential positions in government, non-governmental and international organisations such as the World Bank, the World Health Organisation, and the UN.

 - MSc Evidence-Based Social Intervention and Policy Evaluation